tjodonnell1/Graphs/README.md

     Plots the graph, and provides a list containing the number of vertices, edges and weights.

     Note: Edge labels may overlap, suggest creating new graphs until a plot without overlapping labels is produced.

+* go.bat -- A simple batch file for rapid testing of Project 4

+    Needs to be in the same directory as Project 4's .java files.